cockroachdb/docs/v20.2/partitioning.md

 There is a tradeoff between making reads/writes fast and surviving failures.
 Consider a partition with three replicas of `roachlearn.students` for Australian students.

-- If only one replica is pinned to an Australian datacenter, then reads may be fast (via leases follow the workload) but writes will be slow.
+- If only one replica is pinned to an Australian availability zone, then reads may be fast (via leases follow the workload) but writes will be slow.
-- If two replicas are pinned to an Australian datacenter, then reads and writes will be fast (as long as the cross-ocean link has enough bandwidth that the third replica doesn’t fall behind).
-If those two replicas are in the same datacenter, then the loss of one datacenter can lead to data unavailability, so some deployments may want two separate Australian datacenters.
+- If two replicas are pinned to an Australian availability zone, then reads and writes will be fast (as long as the cross-ocean link has enough bandwidth that the third replica doesn’t fall behind).
+If those two replicas are in the same availability zone, then the loss of one availability zone can lead to data unavailability, so some deployments may want two separate Australian availability zones.
-- If all three replicas are in Australian datacenters, then three Australian datacenters are needed to be resilient to a datacenter loss.
+- If all three replicas are in Australian availability zones, then three Australian availability zones are needed to be resilient to an availability zone loss.

 ## How CockroachDB's partitioning differs from other databases